Search waiting | Matsusada Precision

 30 to 2200 W

-The AU series offers a low-profile, lightweight design with over 300 models.
-It features remote control and monitoring functions, with a digital interface available.
+The AU series features a low-profile, lightweight design and is available in over 300 models.
+It supports remote control and monitoring, with a digital interface option.

 ASX series